 Purchase of Development Rights (PDR) uses the value of the development potential of a property as a method of determining the value of a conservation easement.
-Some municipalities have instituted a Purchase of Development Rights Program, referred to as PDR, in which the governmental body has established criteria to determine areas that it would like to remain undeveloped or in permanent farmland use.
+Some municipalities have instituted a Purchase of Development Rights Program, referred to as PDR, in which the governmental body has established criteria to determine areas that it would like to remain un-developed or in permanent farmland use.
 Under a PDR program, landowners voluntarily sell to a land trust (working in conjunction with the municipality) the development value of their land, while retaining full title and ownership of the property.
-Although PDRs may be partially funded by state or federal grants, the municipality may set aside funds through its annual budgeting process for the purpose of purchasing the development rights to these pieces of land.
+Although PDRs may be partially fund-ed by state or federal grants, the municipality may set aside funds through its annual budgeting process for the purpose of purchasing the development rights to these pieces of land.
 The Town of Dunn in Dane County has implemented a PDR program.
-Under Dunn's program the town pays landowners for their development rights, and, in return, the landowners agree, through grant of a conservation easement, is binding upon subsequent purchasers.
+Under Dunn's program the town pays landowners for their development rights, and, in return, the landowners agree, through grant of a conservation easement, that their lands will continue to be farmed in perpetuity.
+The agricultural easement, or covenant, is binding upon subsequent purchasers.